ryanseys/server-client-ipc/README.md

   You will now have a server connected to message queue with key 42.
 Start Part D client alongside:    $ make cd
   You will now have a client connected with key 69, sending message to server 42.
+Start another client alongside:    $ ./clientD.out 42 123
+  You will now have a client connected with key 123, sending message to server 42.

   ** NEW ** You will see a connect message for client 69 on the server once the client connects.